Ed Cunningham (executive)

-Chet Edward "Ed" Cunningham is an American lawyer and CEO.
-He has been involved in politics, serving as a member of President Barack Obama's National Finance Committee, the Presidential Advisory Committee (Technology), the U.S. Foreign Affairs Budget Project Advisory Committee, the American Academy of Diplomacy (Co-Director of International Negotiations Program), and the Democratic National Committee National Advisory Board.
+Chet Edward "Ed" Cunningham is an American lawyer and CEO who ran for the Senate in Texas as a Democrat in 2002.
+He has served as a member of President Barack Obama's National Finance Committee, the Presidential Advisory Committee (Technology), the U.S. Foreign Affairs Budget Project Advisory Committee, the American Academy of Diplomacy (Co-Director of International Negotiations Program), and the Democratic National Committee National Advisory Board.